 No matter the size of your battery or battery bank, you’ll eventually have to charge an RV’s house battery.
 There are several ways to do this.

-Wired motorhomes allow the house battery to charge when the engine is running.
+Drivable motorhomes allow the house battery to charge when the engine is running.
 This allows the house battery to charge while traveling down the road.
 If you don’t have a generator, starting the motorhome can thus charge the battery.
-Some travel trailers and fifth-wheel trailers can do this if wired and connected appropriately to the tow vehicle.
+Some travel trailers and fifth-wheel trailers can do this if wired and connected appropriately to the tow vehicles battery system.

 Another increasingly popular option for keeping RV batteries charged is using solar panels.
 This is an especially economical way to charge your batteries once you can account for the solar power equipment cost.
 It’s also a great way to charge RV batteries when off-grid or in places where you’d rather not run a noisy generator.